scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 {% capture notice--info %}
 **Note**

-If you place the worker nodes in different availability zones (AZs), you can survive an AZ failure.
+If you place the worker nodes in different availability zones (AZs), you can withstand an AZ failure.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>